AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/XDocumentWrapper/README.md

 XDocumentWrapper Class
 ======================
-AutomationML 2.1 APIThis class is an abstract base class for the wrapping of an XDocument, to provide additional schema specific document processing utilities.
+This class is an abstract base class for the wrapping of an XDocument, to provide additional schema specific document processing utilities.
 This class is used by the AMLEngine to provide a CAEXDocument.
 Other XML Engines, supporting different schemas (PLCopen, COLLADA) could also use this base class.

 Inheritance Hierarchy